Ruby array methods: map, select, reduce, and more

 # => [2, 4]

-Common gotcha: Both always return an array — even when empty:
+Common gotcha: Both methods always return an array, even when no elements match the condition:

 [1, 2, 3].select { |n| n > 99 }